-- 1.3.1 Walls may or may not lead to the entrance/exit.
+1.3.1 Walls may or may not lead to the entrance/exit.
 Walls that lead to the entrance/exit are called linear walls.
-The walls that do NOT lead to the entrance/exit are called "Floating Walls". - 1.3.2 Paths will be approximately 30 cm wide with +/-2cm variation, but may open into foyers wider than the path. - 1.3.3 One of the outermost tiles is the starting tile, where a robot should start and exit the run.
-This may be on the second floor but not on the ramp. - 1.3.4 The starting tile is always a checkpoint.
+The walls that do NOT lead to the entrance/exit are called "Floating Walls".

+1.3.2 Paths will be approximately 30 cm wide with, but may open into foyers wider than the path.

+1.3.3 One of the outermost tiles is the starting tile, where a robot should start and exit the run.

+1.3.4 The starting tile is always a checkpoint.

-1.4 Debris and Obstacles
+1.4 Debris, Speed Bumps and Obstacles